 - 7th and 8th-grade students show growth from 6th grade.
 We have several opportunities for professional development.
-The administration has excelled this year at supporting staff, so our main focus can continue to be on rigorous learning. - Students are able to effectively understand and analyze a variety of written texts across reading genres - Teachers are implementing the district's curriculum with fidelity. - The curriculum is aligned with the TEKS - Teachers are committed to improving student academic achievement - The PLC process has been done with fidelity within most core subjects.
+The administration has excelled this year at supporting staff, so our main focus can continue to be on rigorous learning. - Students are able to effectively understand and analyze a variety of written texts across reading genres - Teachers are implementing the district's curriculum with fidelity. - The curriculum is aligned with the TEKS - Teachers are implementing AVID strategies. - Teachers are committed to improving student academic achievement - The PLC process has been done with fidelity.